Gigi Becali: Political career

 At the 2000 Romanian legislative election, Becali was a candidate of the "League of Italian Communities in Romania" for the seat in the Chamber of Deputies reserved for the Italian minority.
 He received 16,266 votes (0.15%) countrywide, of which 7,677 in Ilfov County.
 Nevertheless, he lost to Ileana Stana-Ionescu, who got only 2,943 votes in one constituency.
 Becali contested the results, but according to Romanian election law, for national minorities, it is not the total number of votes that matters; the individual who gains the largest percentage in one constituency wins the seat reserved for that national minority.

 He has led the New Generation – Christian Democrat Party (PNG-CD) since January 2004, being its candidate in the 2004 presidential election, receiving 1.77% of votes cast (184,560 votes).

 In his 2004 electoral campaign, Becali used clips of the movie Mihai Viteazul movie (directed by Sergiu Nicolaescu), whose main character was played by Amza Pellea.
 Amza's daughter, Oana Pellea, sued Becali for using Amza Pellea's image without permission and won 35,000 lei (about US$12,000) in damages.

 He often had disputes with Corneliu Vadim Tudor, another extremist politician.
 These disputes, usually consisted of exchanges of insults between the two.
 He had another dispute with Prime Minister Călin Popescu-Tăriceanu whom he named a "cockroach-politician" and a "Very Important Papagal" (papagal means "parrot" in Romanian and is regarded as an insult).

+Becali at the Metropolitan Cathedral of Iași in 2006.

 In December 2006, he promised that his party would generate a "Cultural revolution" in Romania.

 At the elections for the European Parliament, held in November 2007, his party (PNG-CD) obtained 4.86% of the popular vote, just under the 5% needed for admission in the EU governing body.
 The same happened in the December 2008 elections, which came as a surprise to many people.